powerprof/hardware/README.md

 ### Assembly

-1. Solder the Teensy to the top of the board.
+1. Solder the Teensy to the top side of the board.
-2. Solder the 8-pin header to the top of the board.
+2. Solder the 8-pin header to the top side of the board.
 3. Solder the INA260 to the 8-pin header.
-4. Solder the terminal block to the top of the board.
+4. Solder the terminal block to the top side of the board.

 ## Wemos D1 Mini